NEBOSH Diploma or General Certificate?

 Some learners hope to take the NEBOSH course but don’t have occupational health and safety knowledge or relevant experience.
 We would recommend that you take the NEBOSH Certificate first to build a solid foundation.

-The NEBOSH Diploma is similar to an honours degree.
+The NEBOSH Level 6 Diploma is similar to an honours degree.
 It’s recognised around the world as a level 6 vocational qualification within the Regulated Qualifications Framework (RQF) and Qualifications and Credit Framework (QCF).
-In Scotland, it’s credit rated by the Scottish Qualification Authority is level 10 with 48 credits.

 The NEBOSH General Certificate is a level 3 vocational qualification, like a UK A-level.
 It’s recognised as a level 6 with 15 credits in the Scottish Qualification Authority.